 The ASU IRB reviews studies by expedited review with adults that involve DEXA if all other criteria for expedited review are met.
 After discussion the committee agreed that if the use of DEXA is justified, these protocols can be considered under expedited criteria if the number of DEXA sessions does not exceed 2 spaced by at least four weeks.
-This does not apply to federally funded studies or studies involving minors document and funding proposal (where applicable).
+This does not apply to federally funded studies or studies involving minors application using ERA IRB.
+In addition to submitting the IRB application, the researchers must submit their recruitment materials, data collection tools, informed consent document and funding proposal (where applicable).